developerSid/NeIO/README.txt

 instead of class based.

 The File system abstraction spawned a new Stream system since the java.io.* streams would no longer work easily with the File system abstraction.
+All just extend the appropriate streams and add a new constructor that will work with the paths.

+Note:  This project makes heavy use of the Apache Commons IO project.
+At some point in the future I will try and update the code to use it's own implementations of the facilities used from Apache Commons IO.